-Chinese people cook with a variety of spices and ingredients, but there are just some things they just don’t use or have.
+Chinese people cook with a variety of spices and ingredients, but there are just some things they just don’t use the way other countries might (like butter, cheeses, etc.).
 If you have favorite spices or sauces, bring those!
 Chinese people also don’t bake.
 Most people don’t even have an oven in their house, so muffin and cake pans are hard to find at stores.
 Taco seasoning and chocolate chips are among some things my friends and I brought/had shipped to us from home.
 While we have some stores in my city that import lots of foreign items like peanut butter, other American things are harder to find.

 5. Get Used To The Squatty